Gluten Free Vegan French Toast Recipe

 Safe Bread of Choice (We used Happy Campers)

 Start by preheating your oven to 375, and line a large baking tray with parchment.
 You will be baking the bread after you pan fry it.
-To prepare your dip, start with the egg replacer (or eggs) and water.
-Mix with a fork, or small whisk.
-Add in all of the other ingredients, and mix until smooth.
+To prepare your dip, start with the egg replacer and water (or eggs).
+Mix with a fork, or small whisk, then add in all of the other ingredients, and mix until smooth.
 At this point, you have two choices: soak all of the bread at once in a large baking dish for about 10 minutes OR dip the bread quickly before adding it to the pan.

 I’ve read that soaking is a great option.
 First, we didn’t have that kind of time.
 Second, I hesitate soaking gluten free breads, as you never know what you’re going to get.
 In the end, I’m glad I didn’t.
 Back to the cooking.